UCAN Chicago is a local nonprofit organization aiding at-risk youth by advocating for and providing opportunities for those who have suffered trauma.

 Ultimately, we came up with a taxonomy and information structure that covers a wide breadth of UCAN’s content, without being overwhelmingly dense.
 The new structure still gives the user the opportunity to explore UCAN in great detail, while preventing the user from getting lost in the site content.

 Given the immense scale of the current website, we defined a set of page templates to inform and focus our designs moving forward.
-Angelina and I created a set of sketches individually for our initial designs for top-level pages.
-Then, after internal and client reviews, we consolidated our individual designs into one glorious set of wires.
+Fuzzy Math UX designers created a set of sketches individually for our initial designs for top-level pages.
+Then, after internal and client reviews, we consolidated our individual designs into one glorious set of wireframes.

 ICAN + UCAN = WECAN